VA Disability Blueprint

 Be Specific in Your Claim Language

-A nexus letter from a credible medical provider linking your condition to your service is crucial for securing your disability benefits—especially when it comes to less obvious conditions.
-Here are some essential VA claim tips to consider.
+A nexus letter from a credible medical provider linking your condition to your service is crucial for securing your veterans benefits—especially when it comes to less obvious conditions.
+Understanding the VA claims process is essential, and here are some key tips from the VA Disability Blueprint to consider.

 Use Disability Benefits Questionnaires (DBQs)